GBehrends/EthiopianBirdsProject-/Phylogeographic_Concordance/readme.md

 Run Gene_Tree_Sample.r.

 ### Step 2
-Create hypothesis .tre files and name them h<topology number>.tre.
-These will serve as target trees to map support from sample topologies to.
+Create hypothesis .tre files and name them h1.tre, h2.tre, h3.tre, etc. These will serve as target trees to map support from sample topologies to.

 ### Step 3
 Run Create_Summary_Trees.sh.
 It may be better to submit it as a batch job because it takes a while.